 Q: What extras can we expect to pay?

-A: Extras vary according to a child’s extra-curricular involvement.
-The Head and school prospectus should make it clear at the outset what additional expenses and development costs can be expected.
+A: Extras vary according to a child’s co-curricular involvement.
+The Head and school prospectus should make it clear at the outset what additional expenses can be expected.
 There is normally no reduction in fees for periods of study leave, but there is no compulsion for a boarder to be at home for study leave.

 Q: How do you finance capital expenditure and what are your development plans?